List

 Emily Henry

-Daphne always loved the way her fiancé Peter told their story.
-He really was good at telling it…right up until the moment he realized he was actually in love with his childhood best friend Petra.
-Stranded in beautiful Waning Bay, Michigan, without friends or family but with a dream job as a children’s librarian (that barely pays the bills), Daphne finds herself proposing to be roommates with the only person who could possibly understand her predicament: Petra’s ex, Miles Nowak.
-Miles is exactly the opposite of practical, buttoned up Daphne, whose coworkers know so little about her they have a running bet that she’s either FBI or in witness protection.
+Daphne always loved the way her fiancé Peter told their meet-cute story.
+Right up until the moment he realized he was actually in love with his childhood best friend Petra.
+Now Daphne's stranded in beautiful Waning Bay, Michigan, and proposing to be roommates with the only person who could possibly understand her predicament: Petra’s ex, Miles Nowak.
+Miles is exactly the opposite of practical, buttoned up Daphne.
 The roommates mainly avoid one another, until one day, while drowning their sorrows, they form a tenuous friendship and a plan.
 If said plan also involves posting deliberately misleading photos of their summer adventures together, well, who could blame them?
-But it’s all just for show, of course, because there’s no way Daphne would actually start her new chapter by falling in love with her ex-fiancé’s new fiancée’s ex…right?
+But it’s all just for show, of course, because there’s no way Daphne would actually start her new chapter by falling in love with her ex-fiancé’s new fiancée’s ex.

 View Details >>